exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

 poetry run poe lua-tests
 ```
 This command runs the script `./scripts/lua_tests.sh` and not only tests all Lua
-scripts but also perform static code analysis.
+scripts but also performs static code analysis.

 ### 2. Python Tests
 Python tests consist of unit tests and integration tests.
 In the integration